The transmission spectrum of the potentially rocky planet L 98-59 c: Discussion

-No rotational variability is visible in TESS data but with a rotational period of approximately 80 days \citep{Demangeon2021} low amplitude variability would be challenging to measure.
-Given the activity identified, it is likely that L~98-59 has some level of surface inhomogeneities that could imprint into an exoplanet transmission spectrum \citep{rackham2018} because flares are frequently associated with starspots \citep{Doyle2019}.
-We performed an analysis similar to that presented in \citet{Barclay2021} to determine whether we could generate a model of contamination that could mimic the transmission spectrum seen in Figure~\ref{fig:l98c_spectrum}.
-We were not successful -- the fairly simple model used in the analysis of K2-18~b was not able to reproduce the shape of the peak around 1.45 $\mu$m that we see in the data.
+We performed the same exercise for L~98-59, but were not successful -- the fairly simple model used in the \citet{Barclay2021} analysis was not able to reproduce the shape of the peak around 1.45 $\mu$m that we see in the data.
 We could generate a peak at that location but this was always associated with a second broad peak near 1.3 $\mu$m.
-Moreover, generating a model that has a $>$100 ppm peak in the WFC3 G141 wavelenth range that also had no clear rotational modulation in TESS data was not possible.
+Moreover, generating a model that has a $>$100 ppm peak in the WFC3 G141 wavelength range that also had no clear rotational modulation in TESS data was not possible.
 However, the analysis performed has numerous limitations.
 We are cautious in saying anything definitive on the possibility that stellar surface inhomogeneities could be corrupting the observed transmission spectrum because of our poor understanding of M-dwarf surfaces and the distribution of the parameters such as spot coverage, size distribution and spectral energy distributions.